Germany gears up to defend against possible G20 cyber attacks

 BSI has been working closely with German political parties and lawmakers to raise their security awareness and bolster security, but risks remain, Schoenbohm said.

-He said he had just learned that Germany's "Vote-Meter," a government-generated computer program that allows voters to compare their views with party programs, was not secure, he said.
+He said BSI would review Germany's "Vote-Meter," a government-generated computer program that allows voters to compare their views with party programs, to ensure it was properly secured, he said.

 "We will be looking at that carefully in coming weeks," he said.

-(Reporting by Andrea Shalal; editing by Andrew Roche)
+Reporting by Andrea Shalal; editing by Andrew Roche